dmauser/Lab/RS-ER-VPN-Gateway-Transit-AzFW/README.md

 ## Acknowledgments

-Special thanks to [Heather Sze](https://github.com/hsze/) for validating this lab and the Networking GBB team for their insights.
+Special thanks to Networking GBB team for validation and their insights.